Modeling nonstationary spatial processes with normalizing flows: Discussion and future work

 Future work will consider a spatio-temporal extension of GP$_{\text{NAF}}$.
-Incorporating temporal dynamics into the flow architecture, potentially through mechanisms such as recurrent flows or temporal embeddings, would allow one to capture spatial patterns and interactions across time.
-This extension would enable GP$_{\text{NAF}}$ to be used in applications such as climate modeling, environmental monitoring, and real-time forecasting, where both spatial and temporal dependencies need to be modeled.
+Incorporating temporal dynamics into the flow architecture, for instance through temporal embeddings, would enable the model to capture evolving spatial patterns and dependencies over time.
+Such an extension would broaden the applicability of GP$_{\text{NAF}}$ to settings such as climate modeling, environmental monitoring, and real-time forecasting, where both spatial and temporal structures play a critical role.